FrancesReagan/smart-nest-learning-tracker-backend/README.md

 {

-  "notes": "Today I learned about MongoDB aggregation",
+  "notes": "Today I learned about how to make custom hooks",

-  "topicsLearned": ["aggregation pipeline", "match stage", "group stage"]
+  "topicsLearned": ["custom hooks", "react"]

 }